7 Best Android Development Practices in 2021

-Android Applications ever since their launch faced security issues.
-Android enabled users to install the applications on SD cards as well as Internal storage.
-But when you look up options to encrypt data for android applications you would not have found many applicable solutions.
-This was however before Google’s 2019 IO where Google announced the Launch of Jetpack.
+Android Applications, ever since their launch, have faced security issues.
+Android enabled users to install the applications on SD cards and internal storage.
+But when you look up options to encrypt data for android applications, you would not find many practical solutions.
+However, this was before Google’s 2019 IO, when Google announced the Launch of Jetpack.

 Jetpack aims to solve many security issues faced by Android applications in the past.
-It provides, the right balance between encryption and acceptable performance for safety-critical applications.
-The most important feature is the Android Keystore System which provides maximum security to applications needing a hardware-backed key-store.
+It provides the right balance between encryption and acceptable performance for safety-critical applications.
+The most important feature is the Android Keystore System which offers maximum security for applications needing a hardware-backed key-store.

 What data does it secure?

 There are two kinds of application data that need protection: Data at rest and data in transit.
 Data being transferred from one device to the other is data in transit.
 Data at rest is the data that is locally stored in your device.
 Jetpack works to protect and encrypt data at rest.
 It does this by performing three of the given steps:

 When building applications initially, reusability wasn’t a big concept.
 In the past, developers built apps in one module, which contained everything they might need.
 It wasn’t a problem at first, but it made the whole recompilation of the app as a real difficult.
 The parts of an app, i.e., the modules we not reusable.
 A modular approach toward application development makes introducing changes later on easier.

 The different modules act as separate entities.
 If a change in requirements does arise, only the individual modules need to be changed.
 The code is updated separately, and the module is recompiled, drastically decreasing build times for applications.
 For Modularity, Android has introduced solutions like Instant apps and Dynamic Features, which we’ll move on to in the next section.